Tame class field theory over local fields: Finiteness of motivic and e tale cohomology

 \begin{lem} Let $X \in \Sch_k$ be a projective scheme of dimension $d$.
 Then $H^i_\et(X, n)$ is finite if $n \notin [0,d+1]$. \end{lem} \begin{proof} We shall prove the lemma by induction on $d$.
 If $d = 0$, then we are done by \lemref{lem:Etale-0}.
 We shall now assume that $d > 0$.

-By \cite[Thm.~4.3.1]{Temkin}, we can find a finite field extension ${k'}/k$ and a smooth projective integral $k'$-scheme $W$ together with a projective morphism $\pi \colon W \to X$ such that the following hold. \begin{enumerate} \item $k' = k$ and $\pi$ is birational if $\Char(k) = 0$. \item The degrees $[k':k]$ is some power of $p$ if $\Char(k) = \Char(\ff) = p$. \item The morphism $\pi$ is a $p$-alteration (an alteration {\`a} la de Jong whose degree is a $p$-power) if $\Char(k) = p$. \item $W \to \Spec(k')$ admits a semistable reduction. \end{enumerate}
+By \cite[Thm.~4.3.1]{Temkin}, we can find a finite field extension ${k'}/k$ and a smooth projective integral $k'$-scheme $W$ together with a projective morphism $\pi \colon W \to X$ such that the following hold. \begin{enumerate} \item $k' = k$ and $\pi$ is birational if $\Char(k) = 0$. \item The degrees $[k':k]$ is some power of $p$ if $\Char(k) = p$. \item The morphism $\pi$ is a $p$-alteration (an alteration {\`a} la de Jong whose degree is a $p$-power) if $\Char(k) = p$. \item $W \to \Spec(k')$ admits a semistable reduction. \end{enumerate}

-It follows from \lemref{lem:Etale-fin-ss} that $H^i_\et(W, n)$ is finite.
-If $\Char(k) = 0$, then a Mayer-Vietoris argument (see ~\eqref{eqn:Real-iso-3} in the proof of \lemref{lem:Real-iso-sing}) and induction on $d$ reduce the proof to the finiteness of $H^i_\et(W, n)$.
-If $\Char(k) = p > 0$, we can again repeat the second part of the proof of \lemref{lem:Real-iso-sing} (see ~\eqref{eqn:Real-iso-1} and ~\eqref{eqn:Real-iso-2}) to conclude that $H^i_\et(X,n)$ is finite. \end{proof}
+\lemref{lem:Etale-fin-ss} implies that $H^i_\et(W, n)$ is finite.
+If $\Char(k) = 0$, then a Mayer-Vietoris argument (cf. ~\eqref{eqn:Real-iso-3} in the proof of \lemref{lem:Real-iso-sing}) and induction on $d$ reduce the proof to the finiteness of $H^i_\et(W, n)$.
+If $\Char(k) = p$, we can again repeat the second part of the proof of \lemref{lem:Real-iso-sing} (cf. ~\eqref{eqn:Real-iso-1} and ~\eqref{eqn:Real-iso-2}) to conclude that $H^i_\et(X,n)$ is finite. \end{proof}

 .2cm